-A tea that many coffee drinkers like is roasted oolong.
-It shares some similar characteristics with coffee, such as nuttiness with a rich body.
-And just like coffee, how long the tea is roasted will greatly influence its taste.
-Last year I decided to experiment with roasting my own oolong tea.
+Many coffee drinkers like roasted oolong tea.
+It shares some characteristics with coffee, such as nuttiness and a rich body.
+And just like coffee, how long the tea is roasted greatly influences its taste.
+Last year, I decided to experiment with roasting my own oolong tea.
 After all, I’ve been home roasting coffee since 1998.

 Why not roast tea as well?